Student Conduct and Civility

 c.
 Refer the Student to a College office or community agency for services.

 The decision of the Hearing Officer shall be presented to the Student in writing following a Disciplinary or Appeal Hearing within five (5) working days.
-In instances following an Appeal Hearing, where the Student cannot be reached, or where the Student refuses to cooperate, the Dean of Student Life and Service-Learning shall send a certified letter to the Student's last known address providing the Student with a list of the charges and the decision.
+In instances following an Appeal Hearing, where the Student cannot be reached, or where the Student refuses to cooperate, the Vice President for Student Affairs shall send a certified letter to the Student's last known address providing the Student with a list of the charges and the decision.

 In the event of an alleged sexual assault, threat of violence, or any act of physical violence, the College may determine that the accuser has the need to know of any disciplinary action taken.